Glyphack/Glyphack/content/blog/personalize-macos-environment-for-your-productivity.md

 Text expanding is writing a small text and then it expands to a bigger text.

-For example instead of typing your work mail every time you, can only wirte `,wm` and it expands to your work mail.
+For example instead of typing your work mail every time you, can only write `,wm` and it expands to your work mail.

 [TexExpander](https://textexpander.com/) is the tool I use for this.